KaustubhPatange/XClipper/XClipper.Web/wiki/purchase.md

 <a target="_blank" href="https://play.google.com/store/apps/details?id=com.kpstv.demopay"><img height="45px" src="https://www.bing.com/th?id=OIP.aKVynFHWIEFwPyELkAdswQHaCS&pid=Api&rs=1"/></a>

-- Open the app and complete _Sign-in_ process.
+- Open the app and complete the _Sign-in_ process.
 - Tap on **XClipper** item, click Buy.
-- Follow the on-screen instruction displayed in device and complete payment process.
+- Follow the on-screen instruction displayed in the device and complete the payment process.
 - Once done, [fill this form](https://forms.gle/CQABNV9qHnBNz4sE7).
-Enter the required fields including **G-Pay Order Id** in _Transaction Id_ field (from reciept mail).
+Enter the required fields including **G-Pay Order Id** in _Transaction Id_ field (from receipt mail).
 - After form being filled, wait for a day or two till I process it manually.
-Once done, will send you an email with your license and activation guide.
+Once done, I will send you an email with your license and activation guide.